A working farm in central Utah, doing the slow things on purpose.

 Fifth generation, building.

 Different tools.
-Same philosophy.
+Same playbook.
 Rotate crops.
 Compost everything.
 Pay attention.
 Fix what breaks.
-Repeat.
-Apparently that's trending.
+Keep showing up.
+Apparently that approach is trending again.

 5